Measles resurgence in the United States: Michigan

-A man from Israel traveled into New York, where he spent a few weeks before making his way to Michigan in March 2019, while unknowingly infected with measles.
+A man from New York traveled to Michigan in March 2019, while unknowingly infected with measles.
 Health officials reported that he spread the virus to 38 people there.
 Because he was fundraising for Orthodox Jewish charities, he visited several synagogues each day while there.
-The man, who was not a US citizen, told health officials through a translator that he believed that he was immune to measles because he had it as a child.
+The man believed that he was immune to measles because he had it as a child.

-People do not acquire measles again after infection, so Doctors believe he was either lying about prior infection, or perhaps due to being a citizen of Europe, had rubella (German Measles) which is a different virus, that shares symptoms with measles.

 New Jersey

-The CDC declared an outbreak in New Jersey in late 2018.
+The Centers for Disease Control and Prevention (CDC) declared an outbreak in New Jersey in 2018.
 30 of the 33 confirmed cases were in Ocean County.
 It was determined that measles was contracted by a person who traveled to Israel and spread the virus upon returning to New Jersey.

 California

 The CDC tracks the rate of vaccination at kindergartens.
 While statewide, California has a 97 percent vaccination rate for kindergarteners, some schools, particularly in the Bay Area, have vaccination rates below 50%.
 In 2018, the Santa Cruz Waldorf School in Santa Cruz had a vaccination rate of 33 percent.
 In 2014, Berkeley Rose School, a Waldorf school in Alameda County, had a vaccination rate of 13 percent.
 In 2016, California eliminated "philosophical objections" as a reason for parents to refuse to vaccinate their children.
 Following this, the vaccination rate at Berkeley Rose increased to 57 percent.

 During the Disneyland measles outbreak, in 2015, a person infected with measles exposed others while visiting Disneyland.
 This led to the infection of 131 California residents, as well as people in six other states, Canada, and Mexico.
 Following this outbreak, California changed its vaccination laws to only allow vaccination exemptions for those with medical conditions.

 From January to April 2019, 21 cases of measles were reported in California.
-The CDC published in the Morbidity and Mortality Weekly Report a summary of one outbreak caused by an unvaccinated teenager traveling to England.
+The CDC published a summary of one outbreak caused by an unvaccinated teenager traveling to England.

 During the 2019 resurgence that April, two California universities, Cal State Los Angeles and University of California, Los Angeles, had to quarantine over 300 students and faculty to prevent the spread of measles after persons now known to have measles used public buildings.

-American Samoa

-On December 8, 2019, American Samoa declared an outbreak of measles, after nine positive cases, four of which are suspected of being locally transmitted.
+Florida

+A measles outbreak in Florida began in February 2024, at Manatee Bay Elementary School in Broward County.
+The State Surgeon General of Florida, Joseph Ladapo, addressed a letter to parents amid the outbreak, acknowledging the "normal" recommendation that unvaccinated children stay home, but stating his department was "deferring to parents or guardians to make decisions about school attendance."
+Ladapo's advice contradicts CDC guidance, which suggests that anyone not previously infected with measles or immunized against the disease observe a 21-day quarantine.
+On March 8, the Broward public school district declared the outbreak had ended on March 7.

+Katelyn Jetelina and Kristen Panthagani referred to Ladapo's advice that children without immunization to measles could continue attending school after exposure as "unprecedented and dangerous".
+Leana Wen characterized Ladapo's decision as "outrageous" due to the danger posed by measles.